-We installed several programs (like e.g. Visual C++, .NET Framework, etc.) with MSI installers, and then uninstalled them and measured how long it took.
+We installed several programs with MSI installers, and then uninstalled them and measured how long it took.
 We did not consider fingerprinting, because usually an application is only installed once.

 Launching applications

 Office document files and PDF files are very common.
 We opened some large document files in Microsoft Office (and closed it) and some large PDF files in Adobe Acrobat Reader (and closed it).
 Before each opening, the workstation was rebooted.
 The time taken for the viewer or editor application to open and a document to be displayed was measured.
 Although we list the results for the first opening and the subsequent openings, we consider the subsequent openings more important, as normally this operation is done several times by users, and optimization features of the Anti-Virus products take place, minimizing their impact on the systems.